Sulfide:quinone reductase

 SQR contains FAD.
 Ubiquinone, plastoquinone or menaquinone can act as acceptor in different species.

 The Enzyme Commission (EC) number for SQR is 1.8.5.’.
 The number indicates that the protein is an oxidoreductase (indicated by 1).
 The oxidoreductase reacts with a sulfur molecule (sulfide in this case) to donate electrons (indicated by 8).
 The donated electrons are accepted by a quinone (indicated by 5).
-Multiple sulfide:quinone oxidoreductases are found in bacteria, archaea, and eukaryotes, but the function highlighted in the EC numbers 1.8.5.’. are all constant except that the final digit with is 4 in bacteria and 8 in eukaryotic mitochondria.
+Multiple sulfide:quinone oxidoreductases are found in bacteria, archaea, and eukaryotes, but the function highlighted in the EC numbers 1.8.5.’. which are all constant except the final digit which is 4 in bacteria and 8 in eukaryotic mitochondria.

 Crystalline structure

 The SQR in Aquifex aeolicus is composed of three subunits with a negatively charged hydrophilic side exposed to the periplasmic space and a hydrophobic region that integrates into the cell’s plasma membrane.
 The protein's active site is composed of an FAD cofactor covalently linked by a thioether bond to the enzyme.
 On the si side of the FAD the sulfide reacts and donates its electrons to FAD, while the re side of FAD is connected to a disulfide bridge and donates electrons to the quinone.
 2, 3 The quinone is surrounded by Phe-385 and Ile-346.
 Both amino acids are located in the hydrophobic region of the plasma membrane and are conserved among all sulfide: quinone oxidoreductases.